fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/journal-entries.md

 Journal entries also referred to as `Account transactions` and are the foundation of your accounting system.
 Journal entries are the record of all financial transactions in your business.
 You can think of the [Chart of Accounts](../chart-of-accounts.md) as your folder structure and journal entries as the transactions within them.

-## How Fiskl handles journal entries
+## How Fiskl handles Journal Entries

 Fiskl is an intuitive double-entry accounting system built with the business owner in mind while ensuring accountants have a fully featured accounting platform to process their clients accounts.